Julia-XAI/ExplainableAI.jl/README.md

 |:----------------- |:---------------- |:------- |
 | [![][docs-stab-img]][docs-stab-url] [![][docs-dev-img]][docs-dev-url] | [![][ci-img]][ci-url] [![][codecov-img]][codecov-url] [![Aqua QA][aqua-img]][aqua-url] | [![][doi-img]][doi-url] |

-Explainable AI in Julia using [Flux.jl](https://fluxml.ai).
+Explainable AI in Julia.

-This package implements interpretability methods and visualizations for neural networks, similar to [Captum][captum-repo] and [Zennit][zennit-repo] for PyTorch and [iNNvestigate][innvestigate-repo] for Keras models.
+This package implements interpretability methods for black box models, with a focus on local explanations and attribution maps.
+It is similar to [Captum][captum-repo] and [Zennit][zennit-repo] for PyTorch and [iNNvestigate][innvestigate-repo] for Keras models.

+Most of the implemented methods only require the model to be differentiable with [Zygote](https://github.com/FluxML/Zygote.jl).
+Layerwise Relevance Propagation (LRP) is implemented for use with [Flux.jl](https://fluxml.ai) models.

 ## Installation
 This package supports Julia ≥1.6.
 To install it, open the Julia REPL and run